Foundations

 Design Tokens

-Our visual design is based on consistent palettes of typography, spacing units, color, and other discrete elements of style we call design tokens.
+Our visual design uses consistent palettes of typography, spacing units, color, and other discrete elements of style.
+Design tokens make it easy to apply those palettes to your project.

 Introduction